Rizk-Taker/Multai-Xcode-ColorTheme/README.md

 ### Directions

+1. Clone this repository
+2. Move Multai.dtvcolortheme to: /Users/$(YOU)/Library/Developer/Xcode/UserData/FontAndColorThemes/
-Clone this repository and move Multai.dtvcolortheme to /Users/$(YOU)/Library/Developer/Xcode/UserData/FontAndColorThemes/ Restart Xcode and go to Preferences > Fonts & Colors > select Multai from the left menu
+3. Restart Xcode and go to Preferences > Fonts & Colors > select Multai from the left menu

-Happy coding!
+4. Crush some code